A Memory of Light: Shayol Ghul

 Outside the Pattern, Shai'tan and Rand duel by constructing their visions of what reality could be after Tarmon Gai'don, and ultimately achieve stalemate on the premise that the Pattern is incomplete in case of either's defeat.
 Perrin kills Slayer at the Pit of Doom, and later kills Lanfear before she can kill Moiraine (later revealed by Brandon Sanderson to be a faked death by Lanfear) Mat kills Padan Fain with his own dagger.
 Olver and the resurrected heroes win the battle, while Aviendha mentally enslaves Graendal.
 Rand resumes his duel with Moridin, during which Rand, Moiraine, and Nynaeve take control of Moridin and use his power to create a huge weave of saidar, saidin, and True Power combined.
 Seeing this, Logain breaks open the Dark One's prison, and Rand uses the huge weave of three powers, first to capture the Dark One, and later to re-create his prison without flaw.

 Epilogue

 Bereft of the Dark One's influence, the Blight dissolves.
 Mat reunites with Tuon, who reveals that she is pregnant by him; whereas Perrin locates Faile buried under Trolloc corpses, but alive, and inherits the throne of Saldaea.
 King Alsalam of Arad Doman is revealed to be dead, and Ituralde succeeds him.
 Cadsuane Melaidhrin is elected the new Amyrlin Seat, while Moghedien is captured by a sul'dam.
-Thom and Moiraine, Lan and Nynaeve, wait attendance on Rand, who is slowly dying of his wounds.
-A funeral pyre is held; but it is revealed that Rand had exchanged psyches with Moridin, and is therefore alive.
+Thom, Moiraine, Lan, and Nynaeve wait attendance on Rand, who is slowly dying of his wounds.
+A funeral pyre is held, but it is revealed that Rand had exchanged psyches with Moridin, and is therefore alive in Moridin's body while Moridin, in Rand's body, is burned in the funeral pyre.
 No longer able to channel the One Power, Rand now has the ability to manipulate the Pattern directly, though it is unclear to what extent.
 He demonstrates this ability by lighting his pipe without the use of the One Power.